yandao/yandao.github.com/_posts/2012-11-01-setup-glassfish-on-ubuntu-precise.md

 If you wish to set up SSL connection on GlassFish, follow this section.
 As with other servers, you will need to provide:

-1. SSL certificate
+1. An SSL certificate
 2. The private key that is used to sign the certificate

 ### Create Self-Signed SSL Certificate ###

 You can pay some trusted Certificate Authority (CA) to create those two items.
-Otherwise, a self-signed certificate will probably suffice.
+Otherwise, a self-signed certificate will probably suffice, depending on whether the client applications require the certificates to be issued by a trusted CA or not.
 We can generate a self-signed SSL certificate using [OpenSSL](http://www.openssl.org) by following these steps ([as outlined here](https://devcenter.heroku.com/articles/ssl-certificate-self)):

 OpenSSL should already be bundled in on *nix systems.
 To check: